rgap/simbig2016-facebook-reactions/README.md

-Reproduce the Experiments in "[Predicting Reactions to Blog Headlines](http://bit.ly/2czObz2)"
+Reproduce the Experiments in "[Predicting Reactions to Blog Headlines](http://bit.ly/2czObz2)" - It isn't published yet!

 ## Environment

-- Mac OS El Capitan
+- Mac OS X El Capitan
 - Python 3
-- Python packages are listed on requirements.txt, some of them had to be installed from their source code.
+- Python packages are listed on requirements.txt
+NOTE: Some of them had to be installed from their source code, you need to install them if you want to run the notebooks in localhost.

 ## Help lectures

-Some useful lectures about feature models are on "lectures" folder
+Some useful lectures about feature models and useful stuff are on "lectures" folder.

 ## Getting started